ASULandon17/GymorandaSER316/Deliverable3.md

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

 > We chose these User Stories because they add functionality that we deemed most important and beneficial to our project.
 We selected these 9 because
-> we now have a better grasp of what our team can accomplish in a Sprint and we believe that they collectively require the exact amount of effort we're able to deliver.
+> we now have a better grasp of what our team can accomplish in a Sprint and we believe that
+> they collectively require the exact amount of effort we're able to deliver with other course
+> requirements as the semester wraps up.

 **Why do you think these fit well with your Sprint goal? (details)**

-> These fit well with our Sprint goal because they put the finishing touches on features we committed to delivering by tieing together the last of our classes that need to share data,
+> These fit well with our Sprint goal because they put the finishing touches on features we
+> committed to delivering by tying together the last of our classes that need to share data,
 > structuring our data in a more efficient manner, and making our user interface look professional and ready to hit the market.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**